leaseq/api-docs/applications/patch.md

 # PATCH /applications/{application_id}

-Update the status of current application that’s been submitted to the LeaseQ Platform.
+Update a portion of an application that’s been submitted to the LeaseQ Platform.

 **URL** : `/applications/{application_id}`